-Zidjin opens the “Chukaru Peki” mine in Serbia in the next two years8.
-September 2019. / Mining
+Zidjin opens the “Chukaru Peki” mine in Serbia in the next two years, Mining

 Chinese mining company “Zidjin”, which owns RTB Bor, will open a new copper mine at the Chukaru Peki site near Bor in the next two years, and an agreement to develop the project, whose initial investment is close to $ 500 million, was signed in China.

 The memorandum of understanding for the development of the upper zone of the Timok copper mine near Bor, known as “Chukaru Peki”, was signed on behalf of the Government of Serbia by Minister of Mining and Energy Aleksandar Antic, and on the Chinese side by “Zidjin Mining Group” company president Jin Chen.